jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 ## Analyst's Notebook

 This chapter intentionally begins with strategy rather than malware.
-CTAR Historical Case Studies emphasize understanding *why* an operation existed before examining *how* it was executed.
+CTAR Historical Case Studies begin with strategic context because understanding **why** an operation existed provides the foundation for understanding **how** it was designed, executed, and ultimately assessed.

 ## Questions for Students